What Color Is Biuret Solution

 Q: What is the difference between the Biuret test and other protein assays?

 A: Several assays, like the Bradford and Lowry assays, also measure protein concentration.
-However, the Biuret test is relatively less sensitive but more robust, less prone to interference from certain substances, and relatively inexpensive compared to others.
+Even so, the Biuret test is relatively less sensitive but more solid, less prone to interference from certain substances, and relatively inexpensive compared to others.

 Q: Can the Biuret test be used to detect amino acids?